manaakiwhenua/agent_template/README.md

 ## Python version
 ### Software environment (`environment/`)

-The necessary software to run the model is installed in either a python or conda environment by running one of the scripts `build_conda_environment.bash` or `build_python_environment.bash`.

-Then to run the model in a conda or python environment use one of the commands `run_in_conda_environment.bash python example.py` or `run_in_python_environment.bash python example.py`.

-The only dependency of the Python environment is a Python itself.
-The conda environment requires a an installed version of [`micromamba`](https://mamba.readthedocs.io/en/latest/installation/micromamba-installation.html)

-### Example model script (`example.py`)
-An example python script that builds and runs a model, and produce some output.
-This describes the how a model is run and visualised, and could be merged into agent_template one day.
+The dependencies this project are listed in `requirements.txt` and can be installed into a Python virtual environment with `run.bash` (Linux) or `run.bat` (Windows).
+This requires an existing Python >3.10 installation.
+The `agent_template` is also installed into the virtual environment in editable mode.
+To reinstall the virtual environment first delete the `.env` subdirectory.

+The same scripts also run model defined by a configuration file, e.g., `./run.bash test/test_config.yaml`.
+A `-d` flag runs in the Python debugger.
+Additional arguments overload configuration variables, e.g., `./run.bash test/test_config.yaml plot=png`.

-### Example model configuration (`example_config.yaml`)
+### Test and example configuration
-Example model configuration file that is read by example.py.
-This might contain all configurable parameters the model has.
+The test subdirectory contains an example configuration file with annotated variables and data needed for testing the module.

 ### The model code (`agent_template/`)
 The python code defining the model.
 Uses the [mesa](https://mesa.readthedocs.io/) library.

 ### Visualisation

-The visualisation of model output is controlled by the `visualisation` option in the model configuration YAML file.
+The visualisation of model output is controlled by the `plot` option in the model configuration YAML file.

  - `pdf`: Save to file in output directory.
  - `window`: Open a graphical window.
 Depends on the conda enviroment (for pyqt).